jecisc/TinyLogger/documentation/UserGuide.md

 ## Clear your logger

-Each logger can understand the method `#clearLogger`.
-This method will have as effet to clear the output of the loggers.
-The actual effect can be slightly different depending on the kind of logger:
+Each logger understands the method `#clearLog`.
+This method will have as effect to clear the output of the loggers.
+The actual effect is different depending on the kind of logger:
 - `TinyLogger` will send the message to all its sub loggers
 - `Transcript` logger will clear the Transcript of Pharo
 - `Stdout` logger will do nothing because it is not possible to clean a stdout